-Belgium: tax statute revisions affect certain international tax structures
+Belgium: tax statute revisions affect certain international tax structures - .PDF file.

 Over the past year, Belgium has been revising a number of tax statutes in order to combat tax abuses and increase tax revenues.
 A few changes relevant to international tax structures are commented on below.
 The government is also improving some tax incentives.